 Career and Salary Information for Social Workers

-As stated by the BLS, school, child and family social workers made a mean yearly wage of $46,060 in 2013, while social workers working in health care brought in an annual average of $52,520.
-Job growth is expected to be faster than average for social workers from 2012-2022, with the BLS projecting a 19% increase over the decade.
+Social workers' income vary slightly depending on their specialty.
+As stated by the BLS, school, child and family social workers made a median yearly wage of $46,270 in 2018 while social workers working in health care brought in a median salary of $56,200.
+Job growth is expected to be faster than average for social workers from 2018-2028, with the BLS projecting a 11% increase over the decade.

 Majoring in legal studies can also serve as an academic foundation for lawyers or attorneys.
 These professionals represent clients and provide legal advice in court and with other legal matters.
 Lawyers and attorneys can specialize in a variety of legal areas, including bankruptcy, medical malpractice, family law or environmental law.
 According to the BLS, most lawyers are self-employed in private practice and concentrate in either civil or criminal law.